gerkone/racing_line_RL/README.md

 - Use of target models for both actor and critic networks (weight transfer with Polyak averaging).
 - Use of the Bellman equation to describe the optimal q-value function for each pair <state, action>.

-The changes made are inspired to the Twin Delayed DDPG or TD3 algorithm:
+The changes made are based on the Twin Delayed DDPG or TD3 algorithm:
 - **Twin**: the critic learns to approximate two concurrent Q-functions.
 The Q-value used in the target optimization is the lesser of the two.
 - **Delayed**: the critic is updated each step, while the actor is updated at a slower (delayed) rate.
 - Uniform noise is introduced to the target action.
 This is done to prevent overfitting in the policy model.

 The TD3 algorith was originaly described [this paper](https://arxiv.org/pdf/1802.09477.pdf).

-### Network structure
+### Network structures
 #### Critic:
 ![Critic](/img/networks/critic.png)
 #### Actor: